 ~On the road to becoming an awesome dental hygiene educator~

-I have an amazing husband and three kids: Matt (15), Chloe (10), and Silas (21 months).
-When I'm not fighting plaque and gingivitis, I like to hang out with friends and family (a little BBQ here and there), garden, play with the kiddos, travel, and remodel our house (a never-ending project!).
-I ride horses, speak a little French, and I'm a great shot with a bow and arrow (must be the Cherokee in me!).
+I have an amazing husband and three kids: Matt, Chloe, and Silas.
+I also have 3 dogs and a cat.
+Definitely a full house!
+When I'm not editing curriculum or fighting plaque and gingivitis, I like to hang out with friends and family (a little BBQ here and there), garden, play with the kiddos and my dogs, travel, and remodel our house (a never-ending project!).
 Most of all, I love to learn and share ideas.
 Thanks for stopping by!

 Everything we have done in this program has moved us to make changes wherever we are.
 Every course was a little piece of the puzzle, the big picture.
 Now that we’re at the finish line (for now), I can see how everything fits together and I am so grateful that our amazing teachers (learning facilitators) took the time to guide us using the COVA model and CSLE.
 When I first started this program, I definitely considered myself a digital immigrant.
 I had very limited technology skills, but I was determined to learn because I knew that my students needed me to speak their language.
 I struggled A LOT in the beginning, just trying to navigate the technology I was using for my projects.
 I cried a few times trying to figure out how to use WordPress, but once I got the hang of it, it became almost second nature.